 Though best known for their headphones, Audio-Technica also boasts a wide line of excellent consumer and professional-grade microphones.

-Audio-Technica makes up a worldwide group of companies devoted to the design, manufacture, marketing and distribution of problem-solving audio equipment.
-One major sector of this audio equipment in microphones, and AT is a leading manufacturer of microphones for practically all applications.
+Audio-Technica makes up a worldwide group of companies devoted to designing, manufacturing, marketing, and distributing problem-solving audio equipment.
+One major sector of this audio equipment is microphones, and AT is a leading manufacturer of microphones for practically all applications.

-Audio-Technica boasts numerous industry awards for their microphones and their mics are accepted as standards around the world.
+Audio-Technica boasts numerous industry awards for its microphones, and their mics are accepted as standards around the world.
 Some Audio-Technica microphone installations include the U.S. House of Representatives and Senate and the U.S. presidential debates since 1988; the Grammys award shows; Rock & Roll Hall of Fame induction ceremonies; World Cup Soccer; NFL Superbowl; and countless other big-time shows and events.